NEW! Create a Free Account to Save Recipes to MyRecetario

 • If you live on the edge, use 5 serrano chiles instead of 4.

 • Instead of frying the tortillas, you can bake them in the oven using a fraction of the oil.
 It’s also less messy.
 What you do is: lay out your tortilla strips on a baking sheet and brush or spray with a tiny bit of oil on both sides.
-Bake at 350° until golden and crispy, about 5-7 minutes—but keep a close eye on them.
+Bake at 350° until golden and crispy, about 5 to 7 minutes — but keep a close eye on them, so they don’t burn.

 • You can also skip step #7: frying the salsa.
 Then just follow the rest of the steps.